List of characters in the Mahabharata: Damayanti

-Damayanti is a character in a love story found in the Vana Parva book of the Mahabharata.
-She was a princess of the Vidarbha Kingdom, who married King Nala of the Nishadha Kingdom.
-Her story is set long before the Kurukshetra War.

 Dantavakra

-Dantavakra was the king of Karusha according to the Mahabharata and the Puranas.

 Danda and Dandadhara

 Danda and Dandadhara is the two princes of Magadha Kingdom.
 They fought the side of Kauravas and killed by Arjuna during Kurukshetra war.

-Dashraj

-Dashraj, also spelled Dasharaja, also known as Kevatraj, was the fisherman chieftain of Hastinapura and the father of Satyavati.
-He was the one who asked Satyavati's heir to be the ruler of Hastinapura, due to which Bhishma took a vow of celibacy and a vow not to rule Hastinapura.

 Darada

 Darada is the king of Bahlika Kingdom.
 Shushipala eulogized him when he was born the earth was cleaved because of his weight.

+Dasharaja

+Dasharaja was the fisherman chieftain of Hastinapura and the father of Satyavati.
+He was the one who asked Satyavati's heir to be the ruler of Hastinapura, due to which Bhishma took a vow of celibacy and a vow not to rule Hastinapura.
+He is a great-great-grandfather of the Pandavas and the Kauravas.